What has changed

 You must wear a face covering when you are leaving your home unless you have a lawful reason for not doing so.
 This means either a face mask or face shield.
 A face covering needs to be worn covering both your nose and mouth.

 - A face mask is recommended over a face shield and other forms of face coverings for better protection.
 A face mask includes any paper or textile covering designed or made to be worn over the nose and mouth to protect the wearer.
 It does not have to be medical grade and you can make your own.
 There are instructions on how to make a mask on the Department’s website - How to make a mask.

 - If a face mask is not available, other forms of face covering may be used such as a scarf or bandana.

+There may be situations where a face mask is not practical or safe for a person and a face shield may be worn.
 A face shield means any film made from plastic or other transparent material designed or made to be worn like a visor, covering the wearer’s forehead to below the chin area and wrapping around the sides of the wearer’s face, to provide the wearer protection

 Why should I wear a face covering?

 Wearing a face covering helps keep you and others safe.
 Coronavirus (COVID-19) is spread from close contact with a person with coronavirus (COVID-19).
 Face coverings help stop droplets spreading when someone speaks, laughs, coughs, or sneezes, including someone who has coronavirus (COVID-19) but feels well.

 The best way to protect other people against coronavirus (COVID-19) is keeping 1.5 metres apart, wash your hands often, and cough or sneeze into your elbow or tissue.
 Face coverings are an additional protective physical barrier to protect you and your loved ones.

 When do I have to wear a face covering?